TapResearch/slate/source/includes/_campaign.md

 incidence | Integer | The percentage chance that a random respondent will qualify and complete the survey. status | Integer | This value will be returned as a 2(Active), 3(Complete), or 5(Paused). length_of_interview | Integer | How many minutes will it take to complete the survey? total_remaining | Integer | This is the number of completes left before the survey is complete.
-This value is the sum of num_respondents in associated campaign_quotas. supplier_link | String | The redirect URL when a respondent has qualified for the survey.
+This value is the sum of num_respondents found inside associated campaign_quotas. supplier_link | String | The redirect URL when a respondent has qualified for the survey.

 ## Create a campaign